Monsoon

 Journeying into the brothels, detention centers and NGO rescue operations of Thailand’s north, Emma Gable, a young American human rights attorney with aspirations to “save the women of the world” collides with an imprisoned Kachin migrant sex worker from war-torn Burma whose only goal is to return to the brothel from where she was rescued.

 What transpires is a journey into Thailand’s anti-trafficking movement—a world burdened by politics, morality and the rhetoric of human rights.
+As Emma struggles to fulfill her assignment, Lipoh’s journey across the border from Burma is revealed: Emma learns about Lipoh’s farewell to her frail mother and her dangerous crossing of the Meh Nam Khong river under the guidance of “auntie” Soon Nu—a matriarchal community organizer by day and ethnic armed combatant by night.
 Through hearing Lipoh’s story, Emma discovers that grave atrocities are being committed against the Kachin people of Burma.
 But these atrocities are overshadowed by a narrative about trafficking that serves the needs of the anti-trafficking movement, rather than the women it is trying to help.

 Journeying into the brothels, detention centers and NGO rescue operations of Thailand’s north, Emma Gable, a young American human rights attorney with aspirations to “save the women of the world” collides with an imprisoned Kachin migrant sex worker from war-torn Burma whose only goal is to return to the brothel from where she was rescued.

 What transpires is a journey into Thailand’s anti-trafficking movement—a world burdened by politics, morality and the rhetoric of human rights.
+As Emma struggles to fulfill her assignment, Lipoh’s journey across the border from Burma is revealed: Emma learns about Lipoh’s farewell to her frail mother and her dangerous crossing of the Meh Nam Khong river under the guidance of “auntie” Soon Nu—a matriarchal community organizer by day and ethnic armed combatant by night.
 Through hearing Lipoh’s story, Emma discovers that grave atrocities are being committed against the Kachin people of Burma.
 But these atrocities are overshadowed by a narrative about trafficking that serves the needs of the anti-trafficking movement, rather than the women it is trying to help.

 Foreign